Sachintha-Samarathunga/Kidney-Stones-Detection-System/README.md

 The primary goal of this project is to develop an automated system that can accurately detect the presence of kidney stones in ultrasound medical images.

-## Contributing

-If you'd like to contribute to this project, please check the contribution guidelines for more information.

 ## Contact Information